SarahRagaei/Signal-Equalizer/README.md

-# Signal Equalizer Desktop Application
+# Music-Equalizer-and-Frequency-Controller

 ## Introduction
-The Signal Equalizer Desktop Application is a tool designed for the music and speech industry, as well as biomedical applications like hearing aid abnormalities detection.
+This Desktop Application is a tool designed for the music and speech industry, as well as biomedical applications like hearing aid abnormalities detection.
 This application allows users to open a signal, adjust the magnitude of specific frequency components through sliders, and reconstruct the modified signal.
 The tool operates in different modes, including Uniform Range Mode, Musical Instruments Mode, Animal Sounds Mode, and ECG Abnormalities Mode.

 ## Modes
 1. **Uniform Range Mode:**